 As particularly Austro-Hungary, Russia and Germany perceived that their wielding of economic and financial tools, diplomacy, and cultural ties yielded insufficient results, the peaceful mechanisms for international conflict resolution of the Concert of Europe were replaced by military coercion and deterrence.
 The British, French, Belgian and other governments followed this trend, leading to arms races and belligerent international relations.
-205

 As Austria-Hungary's soft power attempts failed to keep Serbia in its influence sphere, both Serbia and Russia expanded their influence in the region.
 Austria gradually employed military threats against Serbia, which in turn antagonised Russia.
 Germany engaged in military build-ups to compensate for the soft-power failures of past decades.
 To break the British maritime dominance - perceived as a threat to Germany's ambitions and national security - Germany expanded its fleet (1898-1914).
 British leaders, holding maritime dominance to be the keystone of British and colonial security, followed suit.
-This led to a naval arms race that fuelled Anglo-German distrust and animosity and eventually spread to the land.
-An increasingly revisionist Germany, wedged in between two potential enemies, adopted large army expansion laws in 1912-1913; France and Russia, feeling threatened by the German might, reciprocated with mass mobilisation and heavy arms legislation - as then did most of the rest of the European states.
+This led to a naval arms race that fuelled Anglo-Germany wedged in between two potential enemies, adopted large army expansion laws in 1912-1913; France and Russia, feeling threatened by the German might, reciprocated with mass mobilisation and heavy arms legislation - as then did most of the rest of the European states.
 By 1914, Europe was armed to the teeth and millions of citizens could be drafted.
 Such high stakes made the major powers even more nervous for their